fasiha/sinic-fronts/README.md

 - cantonese_histogram.json and
 - taigi_histogram.json

+N.B.
+The Cantonese parser might take an hour or two to run.
+It'll cache the results in a SQLite database so subsequent processing will complete in ~seconds.
+(The full Taigi analysis runs in a ~second since that corpus is already romanized.)

 ## Data sources
 - `cccanto-webdist.txt`: CC-Canto https://cccanto.org/download.html ("The latest version of CC-Canto can be downloaded here")
 - `cccedict-canto-readings-150923.txt`: CC-Canto https://cccanto.org/download.html ("The latest version of our Cantonese readings for CC-CEDICT can be downloaded here")